yassinsl/yassinsl/README.md

 👯 **Looking to Collaborate On:**
 - Studying memory management and reviewing basic programming (kernel, shell, etc.).
 - Solving advanced exercises on platforms like LeetCode.
--

 🤔 **Looking for Help With:**
 - Understanding complex algorithms and data structures.
 - Improving my problem-solving skills in competitive programming.
-- I study newvim and work on my Debian system.
+- I study Neovim and work on my Debian system.

 💬 **Ask Me About:**
 - Web development best practices.